 They also note that by 2020 depression will impose the second biggest health burden globally.
 In fact, it's probably fair to say that most kiwis either are suffering, have suffered, or know someone who has suffered, from anxiety or depression.

 According to the author of The Happiness Advantage, Shawn Achor, we are all suffering from a type of "Cultural ADHD": always switched on, trying to do multiple things at once all day.

 He points out that we receive 11 million bits of information every second, but the executive thinking centres of our brain can effectively only process only 40 bits of information.

-Identifying and confronting the problem gives us an opportunity to do something about it, and what we have to do is learn to manage our own minds in this maelstrom of distractions, deadlines and demands.
+Identifying and confronting the problem gives us an opportunity to do something about it, and what we have to do is learn to practise mind management in this maelstrom of distractions, deadlines, and demands.

-Learning to manage our minds is a skill that we can develop over time, making us more productive, creative, happier, less stressed, and yes - less busy.
+Learning to do mind management is a skill that we can develop over time, making us more productive, creative, happier, less stressed, and yes - less busy.